MARCH

 Physical Activity Tracking Challenge:

-Track your physical activity minutes during January.
-If you reach the required goal, submit your minutes at https://www.
+Track your physical activity minutes during April.
+If you reach the required goal, submit your minutes at https://www.laxymca.org/employee-wellness by May 5th to be entered in the drawing to earn a meal with a coworker.

 Check your wellness journey progress here